ZIP: 231

 ---|---|---|

-If we used a 16-byte memo key instead of 32 bytes, the transaction size overhead becomes:
+However, for the sake of argument, if we used a 16-byte memo key instead of 32 bytes, the transaction size overhead would become:

 Chunk size | Memo size ≤ 256 bytes | Memo size = 512 bytes |